junxit/us-congress-bills-114/bill.md

   - **(B)** significant destructive malware attacks;
   - **(C)** significant denial of service activities; or
   - **(D)** such other significant activities as may be described in regulations promulgated to implement section 104.
-- **(13)** *United states person* The term United States person means—
+- **(13)** *United states person* The term United States person has the meaning given such term in section 510.311 of title 31, Code of Federal Regulations.
-  - **(A)** a natural person who is a citizen of the United States or who owes permanent allegiance to the United States; and
-  - **(B)** a corporation or other legal entity which is organized under the laws of the United States, any State or territory thereof, or the District of Columbia, if natural persons described in subparagraph (A) own, directly or indirectly, more than 50 percent of the outstanding capital stock or other beneficial interest in such legal entity.